Tiago Bernardino

 I am a PhD Candidate in Economics at the IIES, Stockholm University.

-I am a macroeconomist interested in monetary and fiscal policy.
+I am a macroeconomist with an interest in monetary and fiscal policy.
 My research also relates to public economics and public finance.

 Feel free to contact me at tiago.bernardino@iies.su.se.